CaptainTeemo/npm-install-dev/README.md

 # npm-install-dev

-A command-line tool to help develop react-native modules.
+A command-line tool to help developing react-native modules.